RutledgePaulV/kube-api/readme.md

 This satisfies the same goals as the tools/cache package from the standard go client.
-Provides machinery for writing controllers (aka operators) that manages threads, watches, retries, and state for you so that your user space controller implementation doesn't have to worry about so many details.
+Provides machinery for writing controllers (aka operators) that manages threads, watches, retries, and state for you so that your user space controller implementation doesn't need to worry about so many details.

 Inspired by: